sofwerx/weekly-activity-report/JustinSevern.md

 # Week #1
-## test
-### test1

-Justin's Weekly Activity Report – Friday, October 5, 2018
+## Justin's Weekly Activity Report – Friday, October 5, 2018

-Legend
+### Legend
   •	Objective
   •	Work I Did
   •	Meetings
   •	Summary
   •	Follow up

-Big Three
+### Big Three
   •	Created First Iteration of a User Manual
   •	Downloaded and Installed SDK
   •	Solved battery and power supply problems

-Objective
+### Objective
   Create a detailed user manual for the Ghost Robotics Minitaur that includes programming and operating with new behaviors.

-Work I Did
+### Work I Did
   Describe the specific steps you took to achieve your goals for the week

-Meetings
+### Meetings
   •	I met with Brian to discuss battery and power supply issues, as well as setting goals for programming the Minitaur.

-Summary/Remarks:
+### Summary/Remarks:
   •	First iteration of User manual complete
   •	Learned about battery / power supply problems and programming the Minitaur
   •	Began to work on programming the Minitaur

-Follow up
+### Follow up
   •	Program Minitaur with SDK
   •	Add pictures to existing user manual
   •	Assist in foundry projects